Hottest News on Social Media

 • May 12th, 2010 by SEM Contributor

 The social media world has reinforced one truth surrounding blogging: it is horribly ineffective when used in isolation.
 News bloggers, political pundits, and editorial content mills have all shown us that blogging, as a communications method, is simply too long-form to survive when placed beside short-form social media services such as Facebook and Twitter.
-As length increases, interest fades,… Read more
+As length increases, interest fades, and… Read more